DVMProject/dvmhost/README.md

 ## License

-This project is licensed under the GPLv2 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GPLv2 License - see the [LICENSE](LICENSE) file for details.
 Use of this project is intended, for amateur and/or educational use ONLY.
 Any other use is at the risk of user and all commercial purposes is strictly discouraged.